openshift/cluster-operator/README.md

 When using the `create-cluster.sh` script, provisioning on AWS is disabled by default.
-To enable it, you must either set the USE_REAL_AWS variable or specify a real openshift-ansible image to use in the ANSIBLE_IMAGE variable.
+To enable it, you must either set the USE_REAL_AWS variable or specify a real cluster-operator-ansible image to use in the ANSIBLE_IMAGE variable.

   * `USE_REAL_AWS=1 contrib/examples/create-cluster.sh`
-  * `ANSIBLE_IMAGE=openshift/origin-ansible:latest contrib/examples/create-cluster.sh`
+  * `ANSIBLE_IMAGE=cluster-operator-ansible:canary contrib/examples/create-cluster.sh`

 ## Developing With OpenShift Ansible

-You can build your own custom version of [https://github.com/openshift/openshift-ansible](OpenShift Ansible) when working on playbooks and roles from the openshift-ansible repo:

-  `docker build -f images/installer/Dockerfile -t dgoodwin-origin-ansible:latest .`

-You can then use this image with Cluster Operator via:

-  `ANSIBLE_IMAGE="dgoodwin-origin-ansible:latest" ANSIBLE_IMAGE_PULL_POLICY="Never" contrib/examples/create-cluster.sh`
+The Cluster Operator uses its own Ansible image which layers our playbooks and roles on top of the upstream (https://github.com/openshift/openshift-ansible)[OpenShift Ansible] images.
+Typically our Ansible changes only require work in this repo.
+See the `build/cluster-operator-ansible` directory for the Dockerfile and playbooks we layer in.

+To build the *cluster-operator-ansible* image you can just run `make images` normally.

+**WARNING**: This image is built using OpenShift Ansible v3.9.
+This can be adjusted by specifying the CO_ANSIBLE_URL and CO_ANSIBLE_BRANCH environment variables to use a different branch/repository for the base openshift-ansible image.

-You can run CO OpenShift Ansible playbooks standalone by creating an inventory like:
+You can run cluster-operator-ansible playbooks standalone by creating an inventory like:

 ```
 [OSEv3:children]